 #4 Pão Alentejano (Bread of Alentejo)

-As the name says, Pão Alentejano comes from the region of Alentejo, and it is one of Portugal’s most typical bread.
+As the name says, Pão Alentejano comes from the region of Alentejo, and it is one of Portugal’s most typical breads.
 It is made with wheat flour, has a light brown crust and a fluffy core, and tastes slightly sour as it is made with sourdough.
 It also has a characteristic format as it is more elevated at one end of the bread.
 It is simply divine.

 Bread is Alentejo’s staple food, they use it in everything as it’s very versatile.
-It’s even used as an ingredient in main dishes like in Açorda (a bread-based soup) or Migas(bread-based dumplings), or as a complement to the dish.
-Sometimes bread and olives are the only things you need to elevate a dish to another level.
+It’s even used as an ingredient in main dishes like in Açorda (a bread-based soup) or Migas(bread-based dumplings) or as a complement to the dish.
+Sometimes, bread and olives are the only things you need to elevate a dish to another level.

 Alentejo unlike the rest of the country is rich in wheat, it used to be known as Portugal’s barn.
 This means that wheat flour was usually available in Alentejo, so it was frequently used.